-The Chelsea manager, Jose Mourinho, has reacted to his one match ban and a £50,000 fine over comments he made during his side’s encounter against Southampton.
+The Chelsea manager, Jose Mourinho, has reacted to his

 Speaking at the launch of his new book, Mourinho dubbed the Football Association fine a “disgrace”, BBC Sport reports.